-This ghostly white vegetable is very popular in Japanese cooking and provides a mild radish flavor to any dish.
+This ghostly white vegetable is very popular in Asian dishes and provides a mild radish flavor to any dish.
 Try it pickled, grated into sauces and soups, or use the leafy green for stir fry and salads.

 Varieties of Daikon: